You have read this article christmas

 Update: The giveaway is now closed.
 Melinda, commenter 1643, is the lucky winner.
 (And not because she happens to like the Clementine bag best.
 Though I wholeheartedly approve.)

-You have read this article giveaway with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/giveaway-jo-totes-camera-bag.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/giveaway-jo-totes-camera-bag.html.
 Thanks!

 Christmas desktop wallpaper